Hajkoj, poezio, ktp

 A seasonal reference is good.

-Zne-Hajkoj - de D-ro Istvan BIERFARISTO
+Zne-Hajkoj - D-ro Istvan Bierfaristo

-Araneo kaj Leibnitz - de Cezar
+Araneo kaj Leibnitz - Cezar

 Esperanta literaturo - laŭ Sibayama